jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy.md

 Each term in the *[[Johnson-Cook]]* equation represents a different failure mechanism.

 **Volume Conservation**
-Volume is assumed to be constant through deformation; however, volume is not always assumed constant in the elastic region. *[[poisson-ratio]]*, $\nu$ is constant in the elastic region, but varies in the plastic region.
+Volume is assumed to be constant through deformation; however, volume is not always assumed constant in the elastic region. *[[poissons-ratio]]*, $\nu$ is constant in the elastic region, but varies in the plastic region.
 True and engineering stress-strains considered equivalent up to elastic limit.

 | ![](../../attachments/engr-839-001-mechanical-metallurgy/stress_strain_jog_210913_185442_EST.png) |
 |:--:|